CORMAC JONES

 The most famous of such sea-going monks would of course be St. Brendan the Voyager, or the Navigator.
 He hailed from the Dingle Peninsula on the west coast of Ireland in the sixth century (reposing c.
 575).
 Informed by an elder and a predecessor on the sea, Barinthus, of a spacious land to the west, known as the Promised Land of the Saints, St. Brendan gathered a group of fourteen disciples and embarked in search of it.
 Unfortunately, we have no clear historical account of his journeys.
 From the legends it can be discerned that there was more than one journey and that he would be gone for several years on end.
 And it is recorded that St. Brendan did reach the Land of the Saints.
 In old age, however, it is known, he settled down back in Ireland, founding the huge monastery of Clonfert (he no doubt had garnered a giant reputation, with a following to match) on the River Shannon.

 Of the legends of St. Brendan, the oldest and most notable is the Latin Navigatio, written perhaps sometime in the early tenth century (some would say early ninth century).
-While it is laden with fantastical mythological elements departing from Christian tradition, there has also been discerned in the legend a scientific accuracy in regard to certain nautical facets.
+While it is laden with fantastical mythological elements marginal to Christian tradition, there has also been discerned in the legend a scientific accuracy in regard to certain nautical facets.
 Writer-explorer Tim Severin proved this when he re-created the travels of St. Brendan, as previously mentioned, in a curragh (a small Celtic ship) built to ancient specifications in material, design, and construction.
 The islands along St. Brendan’s journey in the Navigatio, as shown by Severin, form a plausible map.
 The so-called “Sheep Islands” visited by Brendan in the midst of his voyage can be identified as those islands halfway between the Hebrides of Scotland and Iceland: the Faeroes, the modern name of which derives from the Norse for . . .
 “Sheep Islands.”
 On the near side of the Faeroes, islands visited by St. Brendan can plausibly be located in the Outer Hebrides, while on the far side of the Faeroes, the Navigatio seems to describe volcanic activity that could easily be proper to the southern shore of Iceland.
 Then the iceberg that is described (“a column in the sea of the clearest crystal, the color of silver, as hard as marble”) could easily have been in the neighborhood of Greenland.
 And beyond that, shrouded in a dense cloud (a notorious fog zone lies off the coast of Newfoundland) — the Promised Land of the Saints.
 In June 1977, Tim Severin amazed the world when he and his crew reached Newfoundland in his historically authentic sixth-century curragh, lovingly dubbed Brendan.

 Severin reports, “The medieval equipment on Brendan was often a match for its modern equivalent, and occasionally superior to it when used in the grindingly harsh conditions of an open boat in the North Atlantic.”
 It seems clear from the evidence that the Irish were sophisticated navigators of the sea.
 Severin further notes that wherever St. Brendan goes in the Navigatio, he is never thought of as discovering any of the places he visits.
 To the contrary, on each of the islands he encounters, there are normally predecessors, hermits of the sea, there to meet him.
 The whole story begins when St. Brendan hears of the travels of Barinthus who at first was merely chasing down his Ireland-renouncing son.
 The son, Mernoc, sounding very much like a precursor of St. Columba, foreswore his homeland and founded a monastery in the sea, in the Scottish Hebrides it would seem.
 Barinthus discovered his son living as the abbot of an active island hermitage.
 Together they departed the son’s monastery and journeyed to the Promised Land of the Saints, a most fertile land the end of which they could not discover even after a year of travel.